rydmike/flex_seed_scheme/README.md

 light mode, consider still using the light mode colors as the seed source, and only applying the appropriate dark mode colors to `primary`, `secondary` and `tertiary` as needed.

-If there is a spec that calls for completely different main colors in dark mode, using different hues, then seeding from them and also setting `primary`, `secondary` and `tertiary` to these color values is appropriate.
+If there is a spec that calls for completely different main colors in dark mode, with different hues, then seeding from them and also setting `primary`, `secondary` and `tertiary` to these color values is appropriate.